 Maybe that’s why prescriptions of levothyroxine increased in the U.S. from about 50 million in 2006 to about 70 million in 2010.
 Researchers found a similar increase in England and Wales, with prescriptions jumping from 17 million in 2006 to 23 million in 2010.

-Dr. Garber is hoping that clinical practice guidelines that came out last year (for which he was the lead author) will make a difference in diagnosis.
+Dr. Garber is hoping that clinical practice guidelines will make a difference in diagnosis.
 The guidelines come from a task force representing the American Thyroid Association and the American Association of Clinical Endocrinologists.

 There are many nuances to the guidelines, but here are two of the most important recommendations for diagnosis that warrants treatment: